 Yield: 6 servings

 - 1 Tablespoon finely chopped sweet onion, finely chopped

 - Dash of salt and freshly ground pepper

-Gently wash the beets, trying not to break the skin.
+- Gently wash the beets, trying not to break the skin.
 Place beets in a large saucepan and cover with cold water.
 Cover saucepan, and bring water to a boil.
 Then, reduce heat and simmer until beets are tender.
-Small beets may cook in as little as 20 minutes; large beets may take an hour or more.
-Test for tenderness by sticking the edge of a sharp knife through to the center of a beet.
+Small beets may cook in as little as 20 minutes

-Plunge beets into cold water to cool.
+- Plunge beets into cold water to cool.
 Rub the skins off with your hands — it may work best to do this under running water.
 Wearing clean, kitchen gloves will prevent your hands from becoming stained.
-I like to keep some of the inexpensive disposable, plastic gloves on hand for tasks such as this.
-Cut beets into chunks.

-Combine the salad greens and the walnuts.
-Make the salad dressing by combining all the ingredients and shaking in a small jar with a tightly closed lid or mixing with a wire whip until the dressing becomes thick and creamy.
+- Combine the salad greens and the walnuts.
+Make the salad dressing by combining the olive oil, vinegar, mustard, onion, salt and pepper.
+Shake in a small jar with a tightly closed lid or mixing with a wire whip until the dressing becomes thick and creamy.

 - Arrange the salad greens on 4 to 6 salad plates.
 Top with the beets.
 Crumble the goat cheese on top.
 Serve soon after plating.

 Beet salads often command a fairly high price in restaurants.
 However, they are easy to make and many of the steps can be done earlier in the day such as cooking and refrigerating the beets, toasting the walnuts and preparing the salad dressing.